HOMECOURSESNEWSRESOURCES

 Current Courses

-An optional 2-day clinical practicum is available to participants who complete the didactic course.
+An optional 2-day clinical practicum is available to participants who complete most Updates (occasionally we offer a free-standing Update course).
 The clinical practicum includes basic examination skills, skill development in sexual history taking, review of clinical case studies, and hands-on experience in the STD clinic and laboratory.
 The practicum includes participation in performing STD-related examination of patients in the presence of a skilled preceptor.
 Laboratory training includes hands-on training in the practice of rapid syphilis tests and saline and darkfield microscopy.
+Continuing Education is available.

 Practica are scheduled to take place within 2-3 months following students' completion of the didactic portion of the course, and are conducted at the following locations: